x0rzkov/scrp/README.md

 # What
-A horizontally (infinitely) scalable webscraper in Go.
+A fully resumable horizontally (infinitely) scalable webscraper in Go.
 Based on Docker swarm, Cassandra, Traefik, colly, gRPC, and my other [boilerplate](https://github.com/dioptre/gtrpc).

 # Note
 You could probably just use colly...
 Especially if you don't care about scalability.